 Frequently Asked Questions

-What is the 5% portfolio rule?
+What is the 5% rule for diversification?

-The 5% portfolio rule is a guideline for diversifying investment portfolios.
+The 5% rule is a guideline for diversifying investment portfolios.
 It suggests that an investor should not allocate more than 5% of their total portfolio value to any single investment.
 This rule helps to mitigate risk by spreading investments across different asset classes and sectors, reducing the impact of any one investment’s performance on the overall portfolio.

 About Eric McConnell